wowarenalogs/wowarenalogs/packages/cloud/README.md

 Cloud function `writeMatchStubHandler` fires when this is saved into Cloud Storage account

-The event stream is parsed and summarized and a `MatchStub` object is written to Firestore
+The event stream is parsed and summarized and a stub object is written to Firestore

-The resulting `MatchStub` is then queryable on the /graphql endpoint
+The resulting stub is then queryable on the /graphql endpoint

-// TODO: Record data on what permissions the service account needs

-// "spires@appspot.gserviceaccount.com" needed "Service Account Token Creator" for the signed URL endpoint to work